 If not then you may want to do something about that as linking back to a bunch of unrelated pages could wind up hurting you in the long run.
 This isn’t to say that you need to be worried about your page getting linked to a lot of “junk pages” by someone else, though that certainly has been known to happen in the past which is why keeping up with link profiles is never a bad idea.

 Using LSI keywords helps quite a bit.
-These are just long-tail keywords which are related, but not necessarily directly associated to your keywords of choice.
+These are just long-tail keywords that are related but not necessarily directly associated to your keywords of choice.
 If you’d like a free tool to help you pick out some nice LSI keywords then feel free to check this one out…

 LSI Tool Here (clickable Link)